Monkeystation/photanol-com/src/pages/index.md

         Application and information:

         Please send your cover letter and resume to jobs@photanol.com.
 The deadline is October 1, 2022, but we review the applications on a rolling basis.
 We look forward to hearing from you!
-    - title: Researcher Cyanobacteria
-      description_short: Passion for biotechnology and ready to change the world?
-        Interested in driving translation of science and technology to a commercial industrial process?
-Join the Photanol team to develop optimized cyanobacteria to produce monomers based on light and CO2
-      description_full: >-
-        We are looking for a candidate to strengthen our team for the development and execution of cyanobacterial strain evaluation strategies.
-In this position, you will be responsible for the assessment of cyanobacterial physiology throughout the entire strain development process.
-You are expected to design, set up, and perform experiments to evaluate and improve productivity of selected compounds in an industrial environment.
-You will get a key role in our research team where we value creativity and out-of-the box thinking, but also a structured and analytical way of working towards our targets.

-        The role is a full-time position based in our labs in Amsterdam.
-At Photanol, we offer an exciting international and multi-disciplinary work environment in which you have the possibility to grow.

-        Your responsibilities will include:

-        •	Identify and implement creative and sustainable approaches to increase strain productivity and robustness under industrially relevant conditions

-        •	Cultivating cyanobacteria to evaluate performance of developed strains

-        •	Setup and operate different lab scale photobioreactors (in different modes)

-        •	Use technical knowledge to identify, troubleshoot, and assist with the optimization of cultivation conditions

-        •	Development of analytical methods, including gas chromatography

-        •	Development of new strain engineering production and research protocols

-        •	Data management and reporting including ELN, SOPs and project reports (oral and written)

-        •	Supervision, training and support of junior lab personnel and interns

-        We are looking for someone with the following characteristics:

-        •	Background in cyanobacterial/ microalgal research (photosynthesis & physiology) required

-        •	PhD level or >3-year experience in industrial R&D

-        •	Proven track record in microbiology, biochemistry or biotechnology

-        •	Experience in microbial physiology is an advantage for this position

-        •	Background in chemistry/ catalysis appreciated

-        •	Good communication skills, both verbal and written, in the English language

-        •	Personal qualities: team player, creative, target-oriented, versatile and flexible, decision taker, pragmatic, self-motivated, and perseverance.

-        Please send your cover letter and resume to jobs@photanol.com.
-The deadline is October 1, 2022, but we review the applications on a rolling basis.
-We look forward to hearing from you!
 news:
   pretitle: READ ALL ABOUT IT
   title: Latest Updates